18 email marketing performance metrics for improved campaign tracking

 3

-Use email automation to send timely, highly-personalized emails that strike when the iron is hot.
-The more opportunities you follow up, the more conversions you’ll get.
+Use email automation: Send timely, highly-personalized emails that strike when the iron is hot.
+The more opportunities you follow up on, the more conversions you’ll get.

 -